AlaskaAirlines/AuroAngularDemo/PROJECT_SETUP.md

 # OrionAngularDemo
-An example Angular App with Orion Components integrated.
-This app runs and works in all Alaska-supported browsers.
-Explore the project source to see the Orion Components being used in a Angular environment.

 Below are instructions for adding Orion compatibility to your Angular application.
 These instructions are intended for projects that were bootstrapped with Angular CLI.
 They are written from the perspective of a newly generated project, but it should be clear where to add these lines in an existing project.
-If your project is using a custom Webpack config, see the Vanilla JS demo app and instructions.
+If your project is using a custom Webpack config, see the [Vanilla JS demo app and instructions](https://github.com/AlaskaAirlines/OrionJavascriptDemo).

 ## Setting up your Angular app to use Orion Web Components
 The following steps will let you start using Web Components in your Angular application across all supported browsers.